 Financial Aid Probation

-· Under Financial Aid Probation, a student may only receive Title IV funds for ONE semester only.
+Under Financial Aid Probation, a student may receive Title IV funds for ONE semester only.

-o Financial Planning Committee determines student met the SAP requirement specified by the Committee.
-A student reinstated to eligibility under academic plan and making progress under the plan is considered to be eligible.
+- Financial Planning Committee determines student met the SAP requirement specified by the Committee.
+A student reinstated to eligibility under an academic plan and making progress under the plan is considered to be eligible.